 Visit the Llanos del Cortes Waterfall if you’re traveling on a tight budget

-Though there’s now a fee to enter the Llanos del Cortes Waterfall (entrance was by donation only prior to 2019), the waterfall remains one of Costa Rica’s least expensive cascades with paid access.
-Its affordable entrance fees are $7 per adult and $4 per child age 7-12 years (children 0-6 are free).
+Though there’s a fee to enter the Llanos del Cortes Waterfall (entrance was by donation only prior to 2019), the waterfall remains one of Costa Rica’s least expensive cascades with paid access.
+Its affordable entrance fees are $7 per adult and $4 per child aged 7-12 years (children 0-6 are free).
 Entrance fees are paid to the attendant at the small booth you’ll encounter shortly before you reach the waterfall’s parking lot.

 Visit the Llanos del Cortes Waterfall if you plan to travel with young children

 Fortunately, the Llanos del Cortes Waterfall is a family-friendly attraction.
-Not only does the sandy entrance that leads into the swimming hole offer a gradual descent, but plenty of the pool’s sections are shallow enough for young waders.
+Not only does the sandy entrance that leads into the swimming hole provide a gradual descent, but plenty of the pool’s sections are shallow enough for young waders.
 In addition, since the Llanos del Cortes Waterfall isn’t overly powerful (at least when compared to other waterfalls in Costa Rica, such as the one we describe in our related blog post Visiting The All-New La Fortuna Waterfall And Orchid Garden), you’re less likely to be bothered by strong river currents and significant water spray coming off the cascade.
-Though all child’s play near water warrants the highest degree of care and attention (avoid letting children get too close to the waterfall’s base where swimming can be dangerous), the swimming experience here is generally pleasant and low-risk.
+Though all child’s play near bodies of water warrants the highest degree of care and attention (avoid letting children get too close to the waterfall’s base where swimming can be dangerous), the swimming experience here is generally pleasant and low-risk.
 Lifeguards keep watch over swimmers and offer an added level of precaution.

 Who shouldn’t visit the Llanos del Cortes Waterfall